shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 As an action, you may revoke a prime vessel’s vessel state, making them either a regular vessel or just another creature.

-### Unity

-At level 15, you can unify your vessels in casting a spell.
-Whenever you cast a spell from your bonded schools, each of your vessels that you choose may use their reaction to cast the same spell you cast at the same level, with the same Bond Affinity option(s).
-You and your vessels may choose different targets for the spells.

-The spell costs the normal amount of Spell Points for you, but it only costs that amount divided by 10, rounded up, for each vessel that casts it.

-A vessel can join in the casting of the spell even if they don’t know the spell and that spell has not been shared with them.

 ### Ascension

 At level 20, your vessels are permanent.
 Vessels outside your Tether Range or in a different plane do not automatically stop being vessels.
-Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you use your action to revoke their vessel status.
+Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you or a prime vessel use an action to revoke their vessel status.

+While you have at least 1 vessel, you don’t suffer from the effects of aging, and you can’t die of old age.
+When a vessel uses Worship, they also restore 1 health to you, reviving you if you’re below 0 or unconscious.
+Additionally, your maximum health is increased by the number of vessels you have.

 ## Self-Shaper